sanketgujarathi/AWS-CSA-Notes-2018/VPC/README.md

 ## ALB

-- You need at least 2 public subnets in order to deeply and application load balancer
+- You need at least 2 public subnets in order to deploy an application load balancer

 ## VPC Flow Logs